 |Aesthetics||You value practicality and prefer routines||You value innovation|

 |Science||You prefer people over technology||You prefer working with data and facts|

 Hogan Preparation Strategies

 While there are technically no wrong answers on a personality test, the answers you give could disqualify you for a position.
-For example, answering “True” to a question that asks whether others take advantage of you might disqualify you for a managerial position but position you for an assistant role.
+For example, answering “Agree” to a question that asks whether others take advantage of you might disqualify you for a managerial position but position you for an assistant role.
 Understanding why the test is asking certain questions can prepare you to deliver the answers that will help you land the job.

 With the right mindset and preparation, you can make yourself familiar with the type of questions you will see on the test, and give the answers the test is looking for.